Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Synthetic Spectrum Generation

 \subsection{Pebble Data Generation with HxF}

-The HxF tool is used to simulate the full irradiation history of individual pebbles by integrating the Monte Carlo neutron transport code Serpent 2.2.0~\cite{serpent, hxf} with a Python-based framework.
-HxF sequentially handles Serpent calculations (including transport and burnup), pebble motion, recirculation, burnup evaluation, and the removal and replacement of pebbles based on a user-defined discard threshold.
+The HxF tool~\cite{hxf} is used to simulate the full irradiation history of individual pebbles by integrating the Monte Carlo neutron transport code Serpent 2.2.0~\cite{serpent} with a Python-based framework.
+HxF sequentially handles Serpent calculations (including transport and burnup), pebble motion, recirculation, burnup evaluation, and the removal and replacement of pebbles based on a user-defined discard threshold~\cite{hxf}.
 For each pebble, HxF outputs nuclide inventories and detailed history metrics.

 HxF was used to generate pebble data for the gFHR model~\cite{gfhr} at equilibrium, operating at 100\% power with a 180 MWd/kgHM discard threshold.
-Unlike in the benchmark, pebbles positions are not determined by a Discrete Element Method (DEM) simulation by rather arranged in a face-centered cubic (FCC) lattice.
+Unlike in the benchmark, pebbles positions are not determined by a discrete element method (DEM) simulation by rather arranged in a face-centered cubic (FCC) lattice.
 The FCC lattice parameter is set to $a = 2.98$~cm, achieving a packing fraction of 59.88\% with 250,190 pebbles.
 This structured placement enables a simplified, layer-by-layer vertical motion~\cite{hxf}.

 Pebbles with a higher burnup than the set threshold are not reinserted in the core.
-Under these equilibrium conditions, pebbles usually make between 7 and 8 passes through the core, but no more than 10.
+Under these equilibrium conditions, pebbles pass on average between 7 and 8 times through the core but make no more than 10 passes.
 Beyond burnup, the pebble history metrics tracked include residence time, average radial distance, the number of passes through the core, and fluence (both thermal and fast).
 These properties are tracked both cumulatively and from the pebble's most recent pass through the core.
 The dataset created for this study includes 15,744 discharged pebbles taken from 8 different time steps at equilibrium.
 The statistical error on the multiplication factor was below 50 pcm for these simulations.
 The pebble-wise values for power and flux, both thermal and fast, all have a statistical error under $\pm$5\%.